youngclement/ennft-client/README.md

 ## How to Contribute

 Want to shape the future of Q&A?
 We’d love your input!
 Fork the repository, make some brilliant changes, and send us a pull request.
-Whether it’s squashing bugs, enhancing features, or polishing the UI, every contribution makes **InquireA** even more extraordinary! 🧠⚡
+Whether it’s squashing bugs, enhancing features, or polishing the UI, every contribution makes **GemsC** even more extraordinary! 🧠⚡

 ----------

 ## License
-**InquireA - Frontend** is released under the **MIT License**.
+**GemsC - Frontend** is released under the **MIT License**.
 Feel free to explore, tweak, and share—just check the [LICENSE](./LICENSE) file for details.